-How does it taste?
-Well, it’s crumbly and crusty on the outside, and tender inside.
+The results are just as delicious as my early memories of that impressive Guinness brown bread.
+It’s crumbly and crusty on the outside, and tender inside.
 It has a malty quality from the Guinness with an oaty note from the actual oats.
 It’s mildly salty and sweet at the same time, and also a bit buttery even before you add a thick layer of butter on top.
 In short, it’s pure magic!

 How to make it

 The recipe is incredibly simple.
-Combine the oats, whole wheat and all-purpose flours, dark brown sugar, baking soda, baking powder and salt in a mixing bowl.
+Combine oats, whole wheat and all-purpose flours, dark brown sugar, baking soda, baking powder and salt in a mixing bowl.
 In another bowl mix together the wet ingredients.
 This includes a bottle of Guinness, buttermilk, melted butter, and vanilla extract (PHOTO 1).

 Make a well in the center of the dry mixture and then pour in the wet mixture (PHOTO 2).
 Stir until combined (PHOTO 3).